 Pass (Low/High Season) : £35.66-30.38 Day,

 The slopes span two mountains - Mount Shuskan rising to 2,963m (9,720ft), and Panorama Dome with its more modest summit of 1,524m (5,000ft).
-Both mountains offer the opportunity to ride steeps and deep powder, with the majority of advanced piste set out on the Panorama side.
-The resort operates 8 fixed-quad chairlifts, 6 without restraining bars (and the other 2 are the mellowest chairs on the hill!), so hold on tight and just be thankful if you fall off you’ll be landing into lots of fluffy pow.
+Both mountains offer the opportunity to ride steeps and deeps, with the majority of advanced runs on the Pan side.
+The resort operates 8 fixed-quad chairlifts, 6 without restraining bars (and the other 2 are the mellowest chairs on the hill!), so hold on tight and just be thankful that if you fall off you’ll be landing into lots of fluffy pow.

-Baker gets a lot of snow, a huge amount, back in 1988-89 it received an unbelievable 29m in a season, so don’t be too disappointed if it can take a while to sometimes dig the chairlifts out of the snow or make some of the areas safe to shred.
+Baker gets a lot of snow, a huge amount, in fact back in 1998-99 it received an unbelievable 29m in a single season, so don’t be too disappointed if it can take a while to sometimes dig the chairlifts out of the snow or make some of the areas safe to shred.
 Although 29m is clearly an exception, stats show it still boasts an annual average of 16m, so your odds of a powder day here are pretty high.

 Baker knows what it is and isn’t.
-It isn’t a place for beginners, intermediates and park rats to flourish but it certainly is a place for freeriders and powder-hunters to shred hard, and the only time you’ll ever really hit the pistes are for getting to that next stash of pow, and in this age of luxurious base villages with heated pavements and high-speed 6-man chairs, you should be thankful and embrace everything Baker stands for.
+It isn’t a place for beginners, intermediates and park rats to flourish but it certainly is a place for freeriders and powder-hunters to shred hard, and the only time you’ll ever really hit the pistes is for getting to that next stash of pow.
+In this age of luxurious base villages with heated pavements and high-speed 6-man chairs, you should be thankful and embrace everything Baker stands for.